 ⭐ Why you'll love this recipe

 - Perfect sweetness.
 Maple syrup makes everything taste great, and this brazil nut granola is no exception.
 Even so, I think it is a little less sugary than those you will find in the store and is refined sugar free.

 - A hint of spice.
 The ginger really adds a nice kick of heat, and feels a bit 'grown up' in its flavours.

 - Easy to make.
 A super simple recipe that doesn't require too much hands-on time.

 This a 'few ingredient' recipe, using pantry staples.
 The main ingredients you will need are:

 - Oats - use gluten-free if required.
 The Bob's Red Mill organic gluten-free oats are good.

-- Brazil nuts - packed with healthy nutrients.
-The Terrasoul brazil nuts are organic (and, importantly, unsalted).
+- Brazil nuts - make sure you use unsalted nuts!
 Use a knife or whizz in a blender for a few seconds to chop them into smaller pieces.

 - Ginger powder - this gives a lot of flavour and sets this granola apart from others.
 The Simply Organic ginger powder is good.

 - Maple syrup - for that all important sweetness.